19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Remand of accused

 174\.
-Any such person produced under section 173 may be remanded in custody for not more than 8 days at a time.
+Any such person produced under section 173 may be remanded in accordance with section 238.

+[Act 2 of 2012 wef 01/03/2012]

 ### Procedure for cases to be tried in High Court